-Exchange Rule 5.22 describes the methodology for determining when to halt trading in all stock options due to extraordinary market volatility, i.e., market-wide circuit breakers ("MWCB").
-The MWCB mechanism was approved by the Securities and Exchange Commission (the "Commission") to operate on a pilot basis, the term of which was to coincide with the pilot period for the Plan to Address Extraordinary Market Volatility Pursuant to Rule 608 of Regulation NMS (the "LULD Plan"),5 including any extensions to the pilot period for the LULD Plan.
-Though the LULD Plan was primarily designed for equity markets, the Exchange believed it would, indirectly, potentially impact the options markets as well.
-Thus, the Exchange has previously adopted and amended Rule 5.226 (as well as other options pilot rules) to ensure the option markets were not harmed as a result of the Plan's implementation and implemented such rule on a pilot basis that has coincided with the pilot period for the Plan.7 The Commission recently approved an amendment to the LULD Plan for it to operate on a permanent, rather than pilot, basis.8 In light of the proposal to make the LULD Plan permanent, the Exchange amended Rule 5.22 to untie the pilot's effectiveness from that of the LULD Plan and to extend the pilot's effectiveness to the close of business on October 18, 2019.9 The Exchange subsequently amended Rule 5.22 to extend the pilot to the close of business on October 18, 2020.10 The Exchange now proposes to amend Rule 5.22 to extend the pilot to the close of business on October 18, 2021.
-This filing does not propose any substantive or additional changes to Rule 5.22.
+BZX Rules 11.18(a) through (d), (f) and (g) describe the methodology for determining when to halt trading in all stocks due to extraordinary market volatility, i.e., market-wide circuit breakers.
+The market-wide circuit breaker ("MWCB") mechanism was approved by the Commission to operate on a pilot basis, the term of which was to coincide with the pilot period for the Plan to Address Extraordinary Market Volatility Pursuant to Rule 608 of Regulation NMS (the "LULD Plan"),5 including any extensions to the pilot period for the LULD Plan.
+In April 2019, the Commission approved an amendment to the LULD Plan for it to operate on a permanent, rather than pilot, basis.
+In light of the proposal to make the LULD Plan permanent, the Exchange amended Rule 11.18 to untie the pilot's effectiveness from that of the LULD Plan and to extend the pilot's effectiveness to the close of business on October 18, 2019.7 The Exchange subsequently amended Rule 11.18 to extend the pilot's effectiveness for an additional year to the close of business on October 18, 2020.8 The Exchange now proposes to amend Rule 11.18 to extend the pilot to the close of business on October 18, 2021.
+This filing does